neuro4ml/neuro4ml.github.io/Week_5/1-Spiking.md

 ---

 :::{note}
-In this section, we’ll focus on how to train spiking neural networks.
-But first though, in this video, we’ll see why this is difficult to do.
+In this section, we'll focus on how to train spiking neural networks.
+But first though, in this video, we'll see why this is difficult to do.
 :::

 ## What we want to do

-What we’d like to do is to use the methods developed for artificial neural networks, because we know they work really well.
+What we'd like to do is to use the methods developed for artificial neural networks, because we know they work really well.

 :::{seealso} For more
 :class: dropdown
-This isn’t going to be a complete or comprehensive guide, so if you haven’t encountered this before, stop now and read an introduction.
+This isn't going to be a complete or comprehensive guide, so if you haven't encountered this before, stop now and read an introduction.

 [Introduction to neural networks and backpropagation by 3Blue1Brown (excellent, easy to follow YouTube series)](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
 :::

-So let’s quickly recap how that goes.
+So let's quickly recap how that goes.

 First we write the neural network as a [function of inputs and parameters](#NN).